joeytrapp/node-testable/README.md

 When `transformPath` is a string, it is used as the search in a call to `String.replace()`.
 If the `files` option is set to `['tmp/build/js/**/*.js']` and `transformPath` is `tmp/build/`, then in the browser, the script tag src attributes will be `js/...`.

 `transformPath` can also be a function which gets the src path as a param and returns the path that should be set in the browser.

+### config.adapter

+See section at the bottom about custom adapters.

 ### config.chai (mocha framework only)